Applies to

 Step 1: Set up the connection

-- Go to the sheet you want to connect with a DataTable, select the Connections menu, and then select Connect to a DataTable.
+1. Go to the sheet that you want to connect with a DataTable, select the Connections menu, and then select Connect to a DataTable.

 Step 2: Select a unique identifier

-- Toggle on the fields you want to map, then select the sheet column you’d like that information to port to.
-You must select at least one field.
-The names in your DataTable and sheet do not need to match.
+1. Toggle on the fields you want to map and then select the sheet column you'd like information to port to.

 Step 4: Review the connection